Building Strong Leaders for Texas

 The Texas Federation of Republican Women actively supports Republican candidates, while providing strength and unity for political action.
 We encourage Republican women to run for office and train them to become effective Republican Party workers.
 Our party feels it’s important to inform our members and the electorate through political education.

-TFRW makes sure its members stay active not only by offering a source of year-round service for Republican women volunteers but also by letting them cooperate with the party organization to undertake special assignments and campaign projects.
+TFRW makes sure its members stay active not only by offering a source of year-round service for Republican women volunteers but also by encouraging members to undertake special assignments and campaign projects beneficial to our party organization.

 TFRW is one of the largest women’s political organizations in the nation and is a member of the National Federation of Republican Women.
 TFRW holds fast to the underlying principles of the Republican Party, government by the people, and the belief that people, such as you, must be part of the process if it is to work effectively.
 TFRW supports working at the grassroots level and influencing legislation at our state Capitol.
 Our TFRW members logged nearly four million hours working on campaigns during recent campaign cycles.
 TFRW is undeniably the most powerful women’s political organization in Texas today.